Radioactive Iodine Treatment

 Any radioactive iodine that is not taken up directly by the thyroid will be passed through the urine.
 Be sure to follow your doctor's instructions.
 This may include:

-- Do not eat any solid foods for at least two hours after treatment.
+- Do not eat any solid foods for at least 2 hours after treatment.
 Drink a lot of clear liquids, such as water or juice.

 - For the first 8-12 hours following treatment, use the bathroom every hour.
 This will help flush the excess iodine from your body.